anirbanmandal007/eDMS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## known issue UI

+1. UI datatable needs to be destory and create again (template,customer,region page) because it will not reflect immediately
+2. spinner needs to common place